Learning Objectives

 - Vocal Delivery Tips {audio & video examples}

-- Script Marking for vocal inflection
+- Script Marking for Vocal Inflection

-- Warm Up Exercises before voice work
+- Warm Up Exercises Before Voicing

 Do warm-up exercises to pump blood into tissues to stretch and relax the muscles by getting them to work more efficiently.
 Vocal warmups help prevent injury to your delicate vocal cords.
-But they also help you sound better and, most important, they help you get in the right state of mind before your podcast interview, making a speech, or a presentation.

 1) Warm-up our lips by opening the mouth vertically and saying “bah” “bah” “bah.”